Skip to main content Skip to navigation

 Information for First Year Physics Students

-To instil good learning habits, the first year also has the tightest structure of integrated lectures and problem solving of any of the years.
+The first year has a tight structure of integrated lectures and problem solving.
 The 60-lecture Mathematics for Physicists module has its own weekly examples classes at which you can discuss with a tutor in small groups your attempts to solve the weekly problems.
-The Physics modules are also supported by separate weekly examples classes.
+The physics modules are supported by separate weekly examples classes.
 Prior to each examples class you must hand in your written attempts to the problems for marking by the tutor.
-The marks you obtain are being accumulated into the final mark for the year.
-Finally, of course, the examinations provide a quantitative test of your learning; strictly these test your ability to reproduce and use, generally in rather simple problem-solving situations, the material presented in lectures.

 Aims